"Upon peace the very life of the world depends, perhaps even the progress or decay of our entire civilization."

+In order to see this in operation we need to be aware of how we have been psychologically conditioned to activate this archaic biological program.
 In so doing we have the opportunity to be free of its influence and live a life of peace by understanding what prevents it.
 This is what this Exhibit is about.

 In this section, we are going to do a "science project" called "Operation Warhawk."
 In this experiment you will need to imagine that you will be taking an "empty robot" and creating a warrior (like Dr. Frankenstein did to create the "monster").
 You will be given the "parts" or "pieces" (nuts and bolts) to put together this robot (which can be either a man or woman robot—for this operation or experiment it will be a "man"—for this has been the typical warrior in the past.
 Sadly, now women warrior robots are being made.)

 Let's see what we come up with—remember your job is to build and program a warrior—to "condition" it with all the necessary things that will make it do what you want: to kill!
 Your robot starts out with nothing in its memory banks (like a baby).
 Whatever "data" you expose to your robot will be stored away in its memory banks, so that when confronted by a new situation it will be able to sort through its memory to decide how to behave.
 By the time your "adult" robot is ready to perform, its memory banks will be full of a great deal of material to help it "think" and act.